bryanc806/ne2000-avr/README.md

  - Edit the makefile in this repo to point to the LUFA directory in the lufa repo.
  - type make

+## Performance

+Currently, I can get about 2Mb/sec RX performance and 2.5 Mb/sec TX.
+This is slower than it should be; still optimizing.